nichoth/little-dashboard/readme.md

 Dashboard UI made with `virtual-dom`.

-## install
+## develop

+Start a server at `localhost:8000` and watch files for changes

     $ npm install

-## develop

-Start a server at localhost:8000 and watch files for changes

     $ npm run dev